Title IX Complaint Process

-Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs and activities in federally funded education institutions.
+Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs and activities in federally funded educational institutions.
 Thus, all educational District programs and activities must be operated in a nondiscriminatory manner.
-Some key issue areas addressed by Title IX include: athletics; sexual misconduct, including sexual harassment and sexual violence; pregnant and parenting students; off-campus activities; recruitment and admission; and employment.
-Education Institutions must protect against discrimination in these areas and protect against retaliation against any person for opposing an unlawful educational practice or policy, or making charges, testifying or participating in any complaint action under Title IX.
+Some key issue areas addressed by Title IX include athletics; sexual misconduct, including sexual harassment and sexual violence; pregnant and parenting students; off-campus activities; recruitment and admission; and employment.
+Education Institutions must protect against discrimination in these areas and protect against retaliation against any person for opposing an unlawful educational practice or policy, or making charges, testifying, or participating in any complaint action under Title IX.

 Statute of Limitations

 A complaint alleging unlawful discrimination or retaliation must be filed no later than six months from the date the discrimination or retaliation occurred, or six months from when the complainant first learned of the unlawful discrimination.
 The Superintendent or designee may extend this timeline by up to ninety days for good cause, upon written request by the complainant setting forth the reasons for the extension.
 If you believe your complaint may be outside this time requirement but want to explore other options, please contact the Title IX Coordinator.

 Individuals who have been subject to discrimination prohibited under Title IX may file a complaint with the District as well as the Office for Civil Rights (“OCR”).
 If a crime is involved, such as sexual assault or rape, individuals may also file a report with the local police department.
 Individuals may pursue one or all of these avenues at the same time.
 Below is a summary of each process

 Individuals may file a complaint as follows: